mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 **Note**: The flow described here is useful for the TBC use case.

-Pre-requisites
+Prerequisites

 1. The VM must be in a migrated state.
-It should be present in HDM_MIGRATE_POOL in On-Premise vCenter.
+It should be listed in _HDM_MIGRATE_POOL_ in the on-premises vCenter.

 Steps

-1. In the On-Premise vCenter, right click on the VM that is to be migrated back.
-Click on the HDM -> Migrate Back option.
+1. In the on-premises vCenter, right click on the VM to be migrated back.
+Select _HDM_, followed by _Migrate Back_.

 ![alt_text](images/image30.png?classes=content-img "image_tooltip")

-2. Select the VMs that are to be migrated back.
+2. Select the VMs to be migrated back.
 The dependent VMs will be migrated back together.

 ![alt_text](images/image23.png?classes=content-img "image_tooltip")

-3. Review the selection and click on MIGRATE BACK.
+3. Review the selection and select _MIGRATE BACK_.

 ![alt_text](images/image24.png?classes=content-img "image_tooltip")

-4. You can view the status of the migrate back in the wizard
+4. The status of the migration back can be seen in the wizard.

 ![alt_text](images/image25.png?classes=content-img "image_tooltip")

-5. Also, the migrate back task in vCenter can be tracked
+5. The migrate back task can also be tracked in vCenter.

 ![alt_text](images/image26.png?classes=content-img "image_tooltip")

-6. Once the migration back is successful, the VM is deleted from the On-Cloud vCenter.
-It has now moved from the HDM_MIGRATE_POOL to the original resource pool where it belonged before migration.
-Users should power on the VM explicitly.
+6. Once the migration back is successful, the VM will be deleted from the cloud vCenter.
+It will then be moved from the _HDM_MIGRATE_POOL_ to the original resource pool where it resided prior to the migration.
+At this point, the VM will have to be explicitly powered on.

 # HDM Monitoring

-HDM monitors the VMs in a cluster for the IO and resource usage activity.
-The monitoring gives the following data:
+HDM monitors the VMs in a cluster for I/O and resource usage activity.
+The following data will be provided:

 *   Active data set identification for VMs
 *   Recommendation of what VMs to migrate
-*   Cache size required on On-Cloud to meet the VM’s workload requirements
+*   Cache size required on the cloud to meet the VM’s workload requirements
 *   CPU resource utilization of the VMs
-*   IO performance statistics for VMs
+*   I/O performance statistics for the VMs
-*   Network and cache usage statistics for migrated VMs
+*   Network and cache usage statistics for the migrated VMs

-**Note**: In Lite mode of deployment(both standalone and cluster), the monitoring of VMs is limited to just applying the HDM SPBM policy.
-The detailed monitoring of VMs is present only in Standard and Performance mode of deployment.
+**Note**: In Lite mode (Standalone and Cluster), the monitoring of VMs is limited to applying the HDM SPBM policy.
+The detailed monitoring of VMs is only present in the Standard and Performance modes.

 ## Monitoring VMs On-Premise

-HDM monitors the IO activity on all VMs on On-Premise on the cluster in which it is installed.

-To view monitored data for such VMs
+HDM monitors the I/O activity on all on-premises VMs on the cluster where it is installed.
+To view monitored data for these VMs:

-1. In the On-Premise vCenter, select the cluster
+1. In the on-premises vCenter, select the cluster
-2. On the right hand panel, go to Monitor -> HDM -> Profiling
+2. On the right-hand panel, select _Monitor_, followed by _HDM_, then _Profiling_

 ![alt_text](images/image27.png?classes=content-img "image_tooltip")

-**Note**: In Lite mode of deployment(both standalone and cluster), this view is not present.
-Instead the following message should be there
+**Note**: In Lite mode (both standalone and cluster), this view is not present.
+Instead, the following message will be displayed:

 ![alt_text](images/image10.png?classes=content-img "image_tooltip")

-3. You should see the doughnuts for
+3. You should see the doughnuts for:
-    1. Storage monitored : the amount of storage monitored within the vCenter.
-Monitoring is done only for the selected cluster within the vCenter.
+    1. Storage monitored: The amount of storage monitored within vCenter.
+Monitoring is only active on the selected cluster within vCenter.
-    2. Active dataset : the active dataset size out of the total.
-IO activity is recorded periodically.
-The data set recently touched forms the active data set.
+    2. Active dataset: The size of the active dataset, compared with the total.
+I/O activity is recorded periodically.
-    3. Active VM storage health : the health of the storage is determined by the latency and throughput of the storage.
+    3. Active VM storage health: The health of the storage is determined by its latency and throughput.
-    4. Top storage utilized VMs : the VMs that are accessing the storage most often fall in this category.
+    4. Top storage utilized VMs: The VMs that access the storage most frequently.
-4. A table summarizing the VM’s activity is also present below the doughnuts.
-Few important columns are
+4. A table summarizing the activity of the VMs is presented below the doughnuts.
+Some columns of particular importance are:
-    5. Storage : The storage capacity of the VMs
+    5. Storage: The storage capacity of the VMs.
-    6. Cache size : The estimated working set size of the VM.
-If the VM is migrated to the On-Cloud, we should provision at least this much of cache to have optimal performance.
+    6. Cache size: The estimated size of the VM's working set.
+If the VM is migrated to the cloud, this represents the minimum amount of cache that needs to be provisioned to maintain optimal performance.
-    7. Read IOPs : The observed rate of reads happening on the VM.
+    7. Read IOPs: The observed rate of reads happening on the VM.
-    8. Write IOPs : The observed rate of writes happening on the VM.
+    8. Write IOPs: The observed rate of writes happening on the VM.
-    9. Health : The health of the storage of VM based on the observed read/write IOPs.
+    9. Health : The health of the VM storage, based on the observed read/write IOPs.

 ## Monitoring VMs On-Cloud